FIXME: write this part.

 Howto | Add ActiveDirectory Addressbook to Sylpheed Email19 Nov 2015

-Where we require a lightweight mail client, we tend to use Sylpheed, a fork of the old Claws Mail.
+Where we require a lightweight mail client, we tend to use Sylpheed (from which Claws Mail was later forked).

 It seems unlikely that you would be able to add an ActiveDirectory Address Book into such a lightweight email client, and indeed the manual states: